oindrila-08/hidden-gems-of-india/README.md

-# hidden-gems-of-india
-A fully responsive frontend travel-themed webpage built using HTML, CSS, and JavaScript – no external frameworks.
-Hidden Gems of India – A Frontend Web Project
+# Hidden Gems of India

 **A fully responsive, travel-themed webpage built with pure HTML, CSS, and JavaScript — no frameworks used.**